 Disclosures or information that a child has been harmed or is at risk may be received from pupils, parents/carers, other professionals or members of the public.
 The school recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly all staff will handle disclosures with sensitivity.
+Accordingly, all staff will handle disclosures with sensitivity.
 Such information cannot remain confidential and staff will immediately communicate what they have been told to the Designated Safeguarding Lead and make a record using clear, straightforward language.

-Staff will not investigate but will, wherever possible, listen, record in writing on a 'Cause for Concern' form and pass on information to the DSL in order that she can make an informed decision of what to do next.
-(See the Managing Disclosures guidance in KCSIE 2021).
+Staff will not investigate but will, wherever possible, listen, record and pass on information to the DSL in order that s/he can make an informed decision of what to do next.
+(See the Managing Disclosures guidance).